-- a. ensured that the data is flowing from UGS to WQX to NGWMN; - b. maintained data integrity and proper flow of results data;

-- c. established best practices for data transfer and upkeep; - d. maintained a schema/field mapping and conversion in cooperation with USGS; - e. maintained REST service to serve data via web service in cooperation with USGS.
+- 1. ensured that the data is flowing from UGS to WQX to NGWMN; - 2. maintained data integrity and proper flow of results data; - 3. established best practices for data transfer and upkeep; - 4. maintained a schema/field mapping and conversion in cooperation with USGS; - 5. maintained REST service to serve data via web service in cooperation with USGS; - 6.
+Communicated with Candice Hopkins (USGS) to ensure data were mapping correctly.